 We designed the Shapeoko in California and Illinois.
 We extrude our aluminum in Pennsylvania.
-We cut our steel plates in Illinois and California.
+We cut our steel plates and electronics in California.
 We have a shop in Indiana make other small metal parts.
-We make our electronics in California and Colorado.
 Our boxes come from the US and we pack it up here too.

 Wherever we can, we use domestic shops to make our parts.